Venue Capacity Guide: Event Furniture Planning

 | 90" x 40" Oval Banqueting Table | 229cm x 102cm | 8 | 10 |

-These are the floor area figures to use when calculating how many people fit in a given room.
-They include the chair footprint, elbow room and aisle/service circulation.
+These floor area figures are essential when calculating how many people can comfortably and safely fit into a given room.
+They account for the chair footprint, elbow room, and necessary aisle/service circulation.

 | Layout style | m² per person | People per 100 m² |